Tutorial | 15 minutes

 A blog will help you get organic traffic to your website, improve your brand awareness, and give value to the crypto community.

 Most companies are using blogs wrong.
 They hire a freelancer on Fiverr/Upwork and most of the content is poorly written, without going in-depth or following any SEO strategy.

 For Blockchain companies, I recommend creating a Medium publication.
 Use Medium to launch your announcements but make sure to launch it first on your blog and use a canonical link on Medium to let search engines know that the article was originally published on your company’s blog first.

 Try to release new articles often.
 Aim for content that your community wants to read and not content that only speaks about how awesome your project is and how you are going to change the world with your idea.

 ICO marketing should be about quality, not quantity.
 Brainstorm with your team, try to figure out how to deliver your message in a better way while giving the community something refreshing.

-SEO is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
+SEO (Search Engine Optimisation) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.